DIY: Make a Sinage

-Yey!
 I am going to be at the Oddmall: Emporium of the Weird for the first time on November 19-29, 2016 at Everett Community College, Everett, WA, so in between making things to sell and packing everything up, I was trying to come up with ways to decorate my booth.

-With all the colors and that rich wood stain, I decided to just go classic white.
-So up next was painting the name on.
+For text, I decided to go with classic white to contrast with this rich background.
 Using a yellow pastel pencil, which was what I had on hand, I wrote OrangeJar.com in my loose, informal script and painted over that with white.
 Gorgeous.
 I love it.